softwaresaved/international-survey/survey_creation/2018/texts/welcome_message.md

 What happens if I change my mind?
 ---------------------------------

-You have the right to change your mind and withdraw at any time without giving a reason and without your participant rights being affected.
-If you decide to withdraw, just close the survey at any time.
+You have the right to change your mind and withdraw at any time without your participant rights being affected.

+If you decide not to continue with the survey, you can just close the survey window at any time.

-If you withdraw from the study, we will keep the information about you that we have already obtained for the purposes of achieving the objectives of the study only.
+If you wish to withdraw from the survey entirely, you can select "Exit and clear survey" at the top right of the survey window, and all the information you have provided will be deleted..

+You can remove your data from our records after completing the survey.
+We do not collect your name or contact details, so you must record the response ID at the end of the survey so we can identify the correct data to remove.

 What will happen to the results of the research?
 ------------------------------------------------

-We do not collect personal information such as email address or name.
-Research findings made available in any reports or publications will not include personal information that can directly identify you.
+We will publish a summary of the data and make the original data available under an open licence.
+We do not collect personal data in this survey, so any reports or publications cannot be used to  directly identify you.

 Will my participation be confidential?
 --------------------------------------

-Your participation and the information we collect about you during the course of the research will be kept strictly confidential.
+We share the survey results under an open licence ([Creative Commons by attribution, non-commercial licence](https://creativecommons.org/licenses/by-nc/2.5/scotland/)).
+We anonymise the data before release, so that it does not contain personal information.

 Only members of the research team and responsible members of the University of Southampton may be given access to data about you for monitoring purposes and/or to carry out an audit of the study to ensure that the research is complying with applicable regulations.
 Individuals from regulatory authorities (people who check that we are carrying out the study correctly) may require access to your data.
 All of these people have a duty to keep your information, as a research participant, strictly confidential.

-However we share the data as open source.
-These data does not contain personal information.

 Who is responsible for this survey?
 -----------------------------------

 This study is conducted by the University of Southampton on behalf of the [Software Sustainability Institute](http://software.ac.uk/) (SSI) and complies with University of Southampton ethics guidelines (reference no.: ERGO/FPSE/45232).
-The investigators are [Simon Hettrick](mailto:s.hettrick@software.ac.uk) and [Olivier Philippe](mailto:olivier.philippe@soton.ac.uk).
-The survey is hosted on Limesurvey servers in Germany and respects the provisions of the [Data Protection Act](https://www.gov.uk/data-protection/the-data-protection-act).
+The investigators are Simon Hettrick and Olivier Philippe.
+The survey is hosted on Limesurvey servers in Germany and respects the provisions of the [Data Protection Act](https://www.gov.uk/data-protection/the-data-protection-act) and the EU General Data Protection Regulation (GDPR) .
-These records are anonymised and access is strictly protected and granted to the main researchers only.
-The results of the survey will be released publicly but only after they have been processed to ensure that individual respondents can not be identified.
-The results will be released under a [Creative Commons by attribution, non-commercial licence](https://creativecommons.org/licenses/by-nc/2.5/scotland/).

 What happens if there is a problem?
 -----------------------------------